cetic/db-main-plugins/README.md

 ## Compiled classes

 For the user's convenience, we provide the compiled classes in directory /target/production.
 To build the source code, one needs the library jidbm.jar that is provided with DB-MAIN.
 See more in JIDBM reference manual provided with DB-MAIN.

+_Troubleshooting: if the plugins don't launch, put them in the same directory as the DB-MAIN project (.lun file)._

 ## Authors